-NIBOR is calculated as a simple average of interest rates published by the NIBOR panel banks for each maturity, after omitting low and high rates based on provisions laid down in the rules.
-The interest rates published by the panel banks shall reflect which interest rate the bank charges on lending in NOK to a leading bank that is active in the Norwegian money and foreign exchange markets.
-The rates are to be regarded as best possible estimates, not binding offers.
+Nibor is calculated as a simple average of interest rates submitted by the Nibor panel banks for each maturity, after omitting low and high rates based on provisions laid down in the rules.
+The interest rates submitted by an individual panel bank shall reflect the interest rates the bank would charge on lending in NOK to a leading bank that is active in the Norwegian money and foreign exchange markets.
+The rates should be regarded as the best possible estimates of the market rates, but not as binding offers.

-NIBOR is published as an annual nominal interest rate over 360 days, in accordance with foreign exchange market standards.
+Nibor is published as an annual nominal interest rate over 360 days, as is standard in the foreign exchange market.
 The percentage return over the term is thus calculated by dividing the interest rate by 360 and multiplying it by the actual number of days to maturity.

 There is established a steering group to regularly evaluate the rules and make recommendations on approvals of panel banks.
 The panel banks are approved by Finance Norway.
 A panel bank shall be entitled, but not obliged, to be represented in the steering group.

 A compliance committee shall monitor compliance with the rules.
 The panel banks’ representatives must not be in the majority on the committee.

 The Nibor rules entered into force 1 August 2011.
 The rules were last revised on 30 October 2013, entering into force on 9 December 2013.
 From 1 January 2014 the number of maturities has been reduced to five.

 - Nordea Bank Norge ASA